Delhi Medical Association and Heart Care Foundation Organizes Workshop on Harm Reduction

-The Delhi Medical Association, on 26th August, organized a workshop on harm reduction, a concept that focuses on decreasing the negative effects associated with certain behaviours, such as tobacco use.
-The workshop was attended by 35 doctors specializing in fields such as cardiology, pulmonology and oncology.
+The Delhi Medical Association, on 26th August, organized a workshop on harm reduction, a concept that focuses on decreasing the negative effects associated with certain behaviors, such as tobacco use.
+The workshop was attended by 35 doctors specializing in fields such as cardiology, pulmonology, and oncology.

 Notable among the speakers were Professor Riccardo Polosa, Director of the Institute of internal and Emergency Medicine at the University of Catania in Italy, and Professor Ron Borland, Nigel Gray, Distinguished Fellow in Cancer Prevention at Cancer Council, Victoria, Australia.

-Highlighting the importance of 'harm reduction', Dr. Girish Tyagi, President of the Delhi Medical Association, stated that, "As doctors, we understand that some behaviours, especially ones that involve elements of addiction, are hard to change.
+Highlighting the importance of 'harm reduction', Dr. Girish Tyagi, President of the Delhi Medical Association, stated that, "As doctors, we understand that some behaviors, especially ones that involve elements of addiction, are hard to change.
 In such cases, from a public health standpoint, it is important to minimize risk to these people by advising them on less harmful alternatives.
-For instance, use of injectable drugs bears the risk of HIV transmission, and to prevent HIV infection among people who inject drugs and their partners, the WHO, UNAIDS and other UN entities had created a package of interventions including needie and syringe programmes, opioid substitution therapy, condom programmes, etc. The same concept can be extrapolated to a number of other 'risky' behaviors like tobocco smoking."
+For instance, use of injectable drugs bears the risk of HIV transmission, and to prevent HIV infection among people who inject drugs and their partners, the WHO, UNAIDS, and other UN entities had created a package of interventions including needle and syringe programs, opioid substitution therapy, condom programs, etc. The same concept can be extrapolated to a number of other 'risky' behaviors like tobocco smoking."

 India is home to over 100 million smokers, and each year, the country witnesses over 1.3 million preventable deaths attributable to tobacco use.
 While government efforts have been instrumental in discouraging tobacco use, the downward trend has been slow.